stevenpawley/colino/README.md

 - `step_select_infgain` provides Information Gain feature selection.
 This step requires the `FSelectorRcpp` package to be installed and can be used for both classification and regression problems.
 For regression, the target variable is discretized using equal frequency binning.
-The number of bins can be set with the'options' parameter (default is `options = list(nbins = 5)`).

 - `step_select_mrmr` provides maximum Relevancy Minimum Redundancy feature selection.
 This step requires the `praznik` package to be installed.
 This step